driule/webgl-path-tracer/readme.md

 - [+] Pass triangles and lights to the scene via texture

 ### ToDo
-- [-] Load all primtives as meshes from GLTF file with all textures (currently only one texture per scene supported)
+- [-] Pack scene data to use fewer texture units
 - [-] Generalize uniforms passing to the shader (avoid hardcoding by name); initialize dataTexture uniform type or smth.

 ### How to run?